HajarHelal/HajarHelal/README.md

 - 💻  working on  improving my React skills.

-- 🌱  Currently learning Flutter, Python.
+- 🌱  Currently learning Python.

 - 🤝 I’m looking to collaborate on any project, just drop a DM.